ksachin7/spring-core-practice/readme.md

 This project contains practice of various things including:
 - Using Spring Context
 - Creating beans using annotations such as @Bean, @Component, @Configuration
-- used @Qualifier, @Primary, and parameter-name to set priority
+- Providing custom name to a bean by @Bean annotation
+- Used @Qualifier to disambiguated beans
+- Handling NoUniqueBeanDefinitionException with @Primary
 - Utilizing ComponentScan and @Autowired for bean discovery and dependency injection
 - Fetching a bean from context
-- Handling NoUniqueBeanDefinitionException
-- Providing custom name to a bean,
 - Practiced circular dependency

 ---